 Saber is a great example of how beautiful white tigers can be but also how detrimental the inbreeding that produces them can be, as it causes harmful birth defects in the tigers.
 Due to inbreeding, Saber is cross-eyed, which limits his sight.
-Saber seems to always be happy; he enjoys getting enrichment and lounging with Shenandoah, his enclosure-mate.
+Saber seems to always be happy; he enjoys getting enrichment and lounging.
 Saber especially loves water!
 He is always playing in his water dish!

 Born October 12, 2010

 Rescued October 12, 2016

 How Saber Came to the Sanctuary